bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## Project Description

 * For this challenge you're going to fix all errors and finish the application.
-* The requirements for completion are that you are using AXIOS to `GET` a list of Smurfs that exist on the server && a `POST` to create a new Smurf and save it to the Smurf DB.
+* The requirements for completion are that you are using AXIOS to `axios.GET` a list of Smurfs that exist on the server && a `axios.POST` to create a new Smurf and save it to the Smurf DB.
 * If you get both of those two requirements finished early.
 Proceed to the **STRETCH PROBLEM** to try and implement a `PUT` and a `DELETE`.

 ## API Design - This is how you'll interface with the API and what is required from every endpoint.